John, A Puzzling Vision of the Father.

 The Four Living Beings and the Seven Spirits

-Note: the 24 elders will be addressed in the my next blog titled, "Where is the Church".
+Note: the 24 elders will be addressed in the my next blog concerning the rapture, fact or fiction.
 It will deal with both the presence of the church in heaven along with my view and its biblical basis for the rapture; so stayed tuned.

 Attendant to the Father are the 24 elders which represent the Bride (the Church) along with the Four Beasts (Living Ones) and the Seven Spirits of God.

 The reigning Pharohs, Kings and various monarchs of history placed their thrones in the midst of a floor covered with polished semi-precious stone or beautifully glazed ceramic tiles; often gilded with gold, silver and precious gems; it truly would shine as a sea of glass.
 As in the Book of Esther; for anyone to step on the “Sea of Glass” without the king's permission, was subject to a possible death sentence.
 You were only allowed upon it if one was commanded by the king himself to approach the throne.
 Esther was truly risking her life when she approached Ahasuerus (Xerxes I) without first asking his permission.
 As it pertains to you and I; we have a standing invitation awaiting us in heaven to approach our God's throne.